livingcomputermuseum/ContrAlto/Contralto/readme.txt

 -------------------------

-The pane in the upper left of the debugger window shows the microcode listings for ROM0, ROM1, and RAM1.
+The pane in the upper left of the debugger window shows the microcode listings for ROM0, ROM1, and RAM0-RAM2.
 The listings for ROM0 and ROM1 are derived from the original source code listings.
-The listing for RAM1 is automatically disassembled from the contents of control RAM (and is generally more annoying to read.)
+The listing for the RAM banks is automatically disassembled from the contents of control RAM (and is generally more annoying to read.)